'Jihadi John' killer from Islamic State beheading videos unmasked as Londoner

 Reuters was unable to immediately verify the version of events given by the charity, which provoked criticism for shifting the responsibility for Emwazi’s crimes.

-“I think this is an attempt to deflect attention from Jihadi John,” said Shiraz Maher, Senior Fellow at the International Centre for the Study of Radicalisation, King’s College London.
+“I think this is an attempt to deflect attention from Jihadi John,” said Shiraz Maher, Senior Fellow at the International Centre for the Study of Radicalization, King’s College London.

 “They’re trying to lay the blame for this at the feet of the British government,” he told Sky news.